 The Dead Shot is sold by Fity the Firecracker trader in the lower city of Baldur’s Gate.
 It is likely that you equip this by another character in your group.
 Therefore any other ranged weapon that you are proficient with will also do just fine on your Bard Build in BG3.

-BG3 Bard Build Tips and Tricks
+BG3 Lore Bard Build Guide

 Top 5 Bard Build Spells in Baldur’s Gate 3